TEX479/tf2-translator/README.md

 ```console
 sudo apt-get install python3-tk
 ```
-Other than tkinter, there are just python librarys left to install using `pip`: <!-- The packages you need are the following: -->
+Other than tkinter, there are just python librarys left to install using `pip` (if not installed already get it [here](https://pip.pypa.io/en/stable/installation/)):
 ```console
 pip3 install rcon googletrans==3.1.0a0
 ```